owasp-dep-scan/dep-scan/README.md

       |_|   |_|
 ```

 dep-scan is a fully open-source security audit tool for project dependencies based on known vulnerabilities and advisories.
-The output is fully compatible with [grafeas](https://github.com/grafeas/grafeas).
+The output is compatible with [grafeas](https://github.com/grafeas/grafeas).
 The tool is ideal for CI environments with built-in build breaker logic.

 **NOT READY**